-This photograph, believed to have been taken in the 1860s shows Thomas displaying his wares.
+This photograph, believed to have been taken in the 1870s shows Thomas displaying his wares.
 Closer inspection of the photograph shows pocket watches (wristwatches had not yet been invented), watch chains, rings, bar brooches, clocks and tea services.
-You will notice that it shows 31 High Street, whereas we are now at number 37.
-We haven’t moved: the street was renumbered many years ago!
+You may notice that it shows 31 High Street.
+We haven’t moved: the street was renumbered many years ago and we became number 37!
 Three of Thomas’s sons joined the business as watchmakers.
 More space was needed so the business purchased flats above the shop to increase the workshop space.
 There were now six watchmakers servicing watches and clocks, with trade work also being undertaken for other jewellers and watchmakers.

 Even today many customers still mention Tom, David and Crawford Paterson.
 The large image on the right shows a receipt for a 9ct gold watch that cost the grand sum of £3 15s.
 It was signed on 28 May 1938 by Thomas Paterson.
-This was recently donated by a customer who is now 97 years old and has had the watch serviced here over the years.
+This was donated by a customer, who had the watch serviced here over the years.

-The picture on the left was taken in 1971 and shows David Paterson, who had retired several years earlier.
+The picture on the left was taken in the late 1960s and shows David Paterson, who had retired several years earlier.
 As you can see, the shop front is still very similar to the original from the previous century.